-Treatments for anxiety disorders vary depending on the nature of a person’s disorder and their individual preferences.
-Often, treatment will combine different types of therapy and medication.
+Treatments for anxiety disorders vary depending on the nature of the condition and individual preferences.
+Often, treatment combines therapy and medication.

 When a person has anxiety, recognizing the symptoms and taking steps to manage the condition without medical assistance is often the first course of action.